Jon Armbruster, Ph.D.

 Research/Interests

 What: I study the taxonomy and systematics of freshwater fishes, particularly the Loricariidae (suckermouth armored catfishes) and Cyprinoids (minnows and barbs) with some work on Trichomycteridae (pencil catfishes), Crenuchidae (South American Darters), Amblyopsidae (North American Cavefishes), Catostomidae (Suckers), and a few other groups.
-My students study a wide variety of other taxa, and they have even done some marine work and I even supervised one doing phylogenetic work on pseudoscorpions.
+My students study a wide variety of other taxa, and they have even done some marine work.
+I even supervised one student doing phylogenetic work on pseudoscorpions.
 I particularly like intractable taxonomic problems where it is difficult to define genera, species, and/or higher taxa.
 We use phylogenetic and phylogenomic techniques to unravel the relationships of the taxa and to inform morphological evolution.
 In addition to taxonomy and systematics, I study the evolution of morphology, evolutionary ecology, and conservation.

 The 63 species I have described.

 Where: My research has taken me around the world.
 Much of my research has been in South and North America, but I have also worked in Africa, Asia, and New Guinea.
-My lab has strived to make it to places that few have ever gone like the Guiana Shield, where access is often limited.
+My lab has strived to make it to places that few have ever gone like remote regions of the Guiana Shield, where access is often limited.
 See some of the places I have worked below.

 Classes